anil-moharana/getir/README.md

 1. Testcase needs to be added for each file and coverage has to be generated
 2. Centralized detailed logger needs to be added.
 3. eslint needs to added.
+4. More refactored scripts can be added in Package.json.
-4. husky hooks needs to be added for checking coverage before pushing.
+5. husky hooks needs to be added for checking coverage before pushing.
-5. rate-limilt can be implemented for public api if required.
+6. rate-limilt can be implemented for public api if required.
-6. appmetrics an be added to see the performance.
+7. appmetrics an be added to see the performance.
-7. logging duration and showing apdex score in grafana panels can be helpful in case of more apdex score.
+8. logging duration and showing apdex score in grafana panels can be helpful in case of more apdex score.
-8. Api Details needs to be documented in wiki.
+9. Api Details needs to be documented in wiki.